-The workshops will be offered on Saturday and Sunday, November 17 and 18 in the USI University Center, Room 2205.
-The series will help writers increase their odds of successful publication.
+USI’s Center for Continuing and Professional Education will offer a series of writing workshops on Saturday and Sunday, November 23 and 24 in the University Center, Room 2205.
+Instructed by Michael Garrett, Stephen King's first editor and associate editor for Writer's Digest School, the series will help writers increase their odds of successful publication.

 Garrett is an internationally respected editor who teaches writing around the country.
 He is co-editor of the Hot Blood anthology series and has published dozens of short stories and a novel.
 Garrett has worked with several other authors including Joyce Carol Oates, Lawrence Block, and Harlan Ellison.

 Registration is $96 per workshop, $10 will be deducted from the total fee when registering for two or more workshops.

 Saturday, November 23, 9 a.m. to noon

 An introductory workshop for new writers, participants will learn how to receive constructive criticism and feedback in order to improve their craft.

 The Truth about Self-Publication

 Course Number: ALP433